jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 120:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 120.0.6099.500-beta

 If you are using Chrome version 119:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 119.0.6045.10500